jstockwin/py-pdf-parser/docs/source/overview.rst

 Font Mappings
 -------------

 You can filter elements by font.
 The font will be taken from the PDF itself, however often they have long and confusing names.
 You can specify a ``font_mapping`` when you load the document to map these to more memorable names.
+This ``font_mapping`` can either be a regex pattern or an exact string mapping.
 See the :doc:`reference/components` reference for the :class:`~py_pdf_parser.components.PDFDocument` arguments for more information.

 You can see an example of font mapping in the :ref:`order-summary` example.